Do Independent Contractors Get Paid for Training?

 The contract between a company and an Independent contractor is an “Independent Contractor Agreement.”
 This is a written contract outlining the arrangement between the company and the contractor.
 Three of the most essential things outlined in the contract are the job description, confidentiality, and payment terms.

-An Independent Contractor Agreement may also outline dispute resolution clauses and contractor benefits, if there are any.
+An Independent Contractor Agreement may also outline dispute resolution clauses and contractor benefits, if any.
 Contractors usually don’t get work benefits, but their hiring organizations may opt to offer them benefits like bonuses.

 Paying Independent Contractors For Training